As U-Va. and U-Md. try to curb surge in coronavirus cases, neighboring communities brace themselves

 “There’s definitely public fear right now.
 There’s a lot of people who are very worried,” Magill said.
 “We are supposed to be starting some in-person school at the beginning of March, and there’s a lot of parents that are very worried that these numbers will spread into the community and will either cause teachers and children to get sick or stop the ability for the in-person [schooling] to happen.”

 The outbreak on campus cannot be traced to a single source, campus officials said.
-Instead, leaders have blamed widespread noncompliance of health guidance — from large gatherings to small, maskless dinners — for the surge of cases.
+Instead, leaders have blamed widespread noncompliance with health guidance — from large gatherings to small, maskless dinners — for the surge of cases.
 But many on and off campus have blamed sororities and fraternities, which hosted in-person recruitment events the weekend before cases began to rise.

-Photos and videos taken during the recent weekend of Greek events have surfaced online.
+Photos and videos taken during the recent weekend of events have surfaced online.

 “It was very disturbing to see,” Magill said about the photos.
 “That’s definitely sparked a lot of upset in the community, about what kind of enforcement is happening, especially within the Greek system.”